Migrant worker: United Kingdom

 In the United Kingdom, migrant workers, including seasonal workers, are protected by national employment laws.
 They should receive equal pay to British workers doing the same job and must be paid at least the national minimum wage.

 Migrant workers can be denied National Health Service treatment unless they can afford to pay.
 Untreated illnesses can worsen and migrant workers can die from treatable illnesses that remain untreated.

+Trade union UNISON's Scotland division published a "Charter for Migrant Workers" in June 2008, citing concerns about the exploitation of migrant workers in Scotland.
+The forms of exploitation they referred to included excessive costs being charged before migration for travel costs and paperwork, bullying and harassment and discrimination over pay and conditions.
+The union called instead for migrant workers to be offered "a traditional Scottish welcome", arguing also that employers who take a role in bringing overseas workers to the UK should also "be proactive in overseeing and assisting with suitable travel and accommodation arrangements" for them.